UralKrc/nextjs-blog/_posts/dynamic-routing.md

 ---
 title: 'Dynamic Routing in Next.js'
-excerpt: In this comprehensive guide, we'll explore the ins and outs of dynamic routing, providing you with the knowledge and practical insights to create dynamic, data-driven pages that enhance user experiences.'
+excerpt: "In this comprehensive guide, we'll explore the ins and outs of dynamic routing, providing you with the knowledge and practical insights to create dynamic, data-driven pages that enhance user experiences."
 coverImage: '/assets/blog/dynamic-routing/cover.jpg'
 date: '2023-12-17T05:35:07.322Z'
 author: